220 Central Park South: Apartment sales

 The first sales contract closed on October 24, 2018, on a unit selling for $16.4 million.
 The first apartment in the Villas was sold the following year, in May 2019.
 The first listing for an apartment resale in the building occurred in January 2020, when Leibovitch listed his four-bedroom apartment for $36 million, a $10 million markup from the price at which he had purchased it.
 He subsequently lowered the price to $33 million, and the unit was sold at that price in September 2021.
+An August 2025 analysis by The Real Deal found that, of the original owners who had resold their apartments so far, all had made a profit.

+The most expensive singular residence in the United States, belonging to Ken Griffin, is located at 220 Central Park South.
+Griffin, who wanted space on the middle floors of the building, had agreed to purchase three floors in 2015 for $200 million, representing the city's costliest real estate purchase at the time.
+He finalized his purchase of a four-floor "mega condo" for $238 million in January 2019.
+Griffin's unit was valued at $9.4 million for tax purposes.

-220 Central Park South has had some of the most expensive residential real estate transactions in New York City's history.
-Griffin had agreed to purchase three floors in 2015 for $200 million, representing the city's costliest real estate purchase at the time.
-When Griffin finalized his purchase of a four-floor "mega condo" for $238 million in January 2019, it became the most expensive home ever sold in the United States, despite being valued at only $9.4 million.
-That December, an anonymous individual's $100 million purchase of a duplex atop the building became the third costliest residential purchase in New York City; the deal was finalized in July 2020.
-In June 2021, two full-floor units at floors 60 and 61 were sold for a combined $157.5 million to Joe Tsai, making it among the most expensive residential sales in New York City history; both units had increased significantly in price from 2020, when the units had traded for a combined $100 million.
-The popularity of 220 Central Park South, compared with other Billionaires' Row buildings, was attributed to the fact that it was the only Billionaires' Row development that was directly on Central Park.
-In January 2022, Joe Tsai bought Daniel Och's penthouse at floor 73 for $188 million, the second-most-expensive residential unit in the United States.
+Besides Griffin's purchase, 220 Central Park South has had some of the most expensive residential real estate transactions in New York City's history.
+An anonymous individual's $100 million purchase of a duplex atop the building became the third costliest residential purchase in New York City; the deal was finalized in July 2020.
+In June 2021, two full-floor units at floors 60 and 61 were sold for a combined $157.5 million to Joe Tsai; both units had traded for a combined $100 million just the previous year.
+In January 2022, Tsai bought Daniel Och's penthouse at floor 73 for $188 million, the second-most-expensive residential unit in the United States.
+Another unit sold in August 2023 for $80 million, making it the city's highest-priced sale of the year.
+In addition, two apartments sold for a combined $82 million in June 2024, and Byron Allen sold his condo in 2025 for $82.5 million.